-A few of the noticeable differences involves customers who are deficient in computer skills and require more support for basic operations.
+A few of the noticeable differences involve customers who are deficient in computer skills and require more support for basic operations.
 In addition, the aftermat of the COVID-19 Pandemic continues to have an obvious impact on individuals, families, and communities, especially where educational opportunity is a concern.
 The educational gaps that existed before the pandemic-in access, opportunities, achievement, and outcomes have widened, with some impact falling excessively on students who went into the pandemic with the greatest educational needs and fewest opportunities-many of marginalized and underserved groups.
 Again, greater support required for basic operations resulting in longer times for providing staff-assisted services; when coupled with the recent and significant reduction in workforce staff, this task can be demanding and can affect the number of participants staff can adequately and effectively serve.

-Kerr-Tar businesses have been impacted by COVID-19 by having a smaller pool of qualified candidates in every industry and a decline in individuals seeking training opportunities.
+Kerr-Tar businesses post pandemic have continued to have smaller pools of qualified candidates in every industry and a decline in individuals seeking training opportunities.
 Some companies in the home improvement field have experienced increased demand for their products but the tight labor market has impacted their ability to meet customer demand.
 Some Kerr-Tar business in the warehouse and distribution industry experienced growth due to an increased demand in retail products being shipped and the demand for certain household goods.
 Companies in our area that support the shipping industry experienced increased request for packaging material.
 Truck Drivers with a CDL A endorsement were in high demand prior to the pandemic and the need has not changed.
 COVID safety protocols led to reduced class sizes that has led to a long wait list of individuals desiring to take the CDL class and in turn puts a strain on local industries.
-As a response to the tight labor market the Kerr-Tar NCWorks Career Centers are continuing to focus on in-demand industries as well as encouraging job seekers to attend classes at the community college to learn additional skills or get a credential to be more marketable and increase the potential for longterm employment.
+As a response to the tight labor market the Kerr-Tar NCWorks Career Centers are continuing to focus on indemand industries as well as encouraging job seekers to attend classes at the community college to learn additional skills or get a credential to be more marketable and increase the potential for longterm employment.

-2. What strategies and methods are in place to maintain or improve performance?
+2. What strategies and methods are in place to meet or exceed performance goals?
+Include information about tracking performance, ensuring accountability of positive performance outcomes, and training.